 Vanderbilt students and faculty believe that great ideas require more than one school of thought.
-One of Vanderbilt’s hallmarks is an impressive repertoire of interdisciplinary major programs, including human and organizational development and medicine, health, and society.
-Roughly one-third of undergraduate students pursue double majors within and across all four undergraduate colleges.
-Pre-med students study Spanish, engineers study violin, math majors study philosophy, and chemistry majors study history of art.
+One of Vanderbilt’s hallmarks is an impressive repertoire of interdisciplinary major programs, including Human and Organizational Development and Medicine, Health, and Society.
+Vanderbilt affords students flexibility in designing their curriculum, allowing them to explore subject areas across all four undergraduate schools while making sure they delve deeply into at least one major area of study.

 Opportunity Vanderbilt: affordability and accessibility

 Vanderbilt makes three important commitments to ensure that students from many different economic circumstances can enroll at Vanderbilt: the admission process is need-blind for US citizens and eligible non-citizens (financial circumstances are not considered in the admission decision); aid packages meet 100% of demonstrated financial need for all admitted students; and financial aid packages do not include loans.
 This initiative does not involve income bands or income cutoffs that limit eligibility.

 Using a holistic application review process and with these financial aid policies, Vanderbilt admits talented students from diverse backgrounds who challenge each other both inside and outside the classroom and together form a community of scholars.